Alamantus/Readlebee/README.md

 npm install
 ```

-This install process will compile the sass into CSS at `public/css/index.css` after the dependencies are installed.
+This install process will compile the sass into CSS at `public/css/index.css` and turn the svg in `images`
+into PNGs in `public/images` after the dependencies are installed.
+(Note: This runs even if you install new packages.)
 In the future, this postinstall process will also set up the database tables.

 ## Usage